RobertWeinmeister/dokuwiki-mermaid/README.md

     <mermaid #width #height>

-where #width and #height can take any value supported by CSS:
+where #width and #height can take any value supported by CSS, for example:

     <mermaid 100% 1cm>